 If your cat has been losing hair around their neck, you might be ready to tear out your hair trying to find answers.
 (This question came up over on Facebook.)
-There are a lot of different reasons cats might be losing hair around their necks, why your cat has sores on their neck or why a cat has a rash on their neck, which range in degrees of seriousness.
+There are many different reasons cats might be losing hair around their necks, why your cat has sores on their neck or why a cat has a rash on their neck, which range in degrees of seriousness.
 Here are some possible causes to investigate:

 - An irritating collar